loschtreality/ReactTimer/README.md

-# ReactTimer
+# Timer/Stopwatch React App

-A timer and stopwatch application written in React
+A React Timer/Stopwatch app which enables countdowns and timings.
+Some of the modules used in this project may need to be updated.